microsoft/foldingdiff/README.md

 **Note** this script lives separately from other plotting code because it depends on PyMOL; feel free to install/activate your own installation of PyMOL for this.

-## Generating residues for protein backbones
+## Evaluating designability of generated backbones

 One way to evaluate the quality of generated backbones is via their "designability".
 This refers to whether or not we can design an amino acid chain that will fold into the designed backbone.
-To evaluate this, we use the ESM inverse folding model to generate residues that are predicted to fold into our generated backbone, and use AlphaFold to check whether that generated sequence actually does fold into a structure comparable to our backbone.
+To evaluate this, we use the ESM inverse folding model to generate residues that are predicted to fold into our generated backbone, and use OmegaFold to check whether that generated sequence actually does fold into a structure comparable to our backbone.
+(While prior backbone design works have used AlphaFold2 for their designability evaluations, this was previously done without providing AlphaFold with MSA information; OmegaFold is designed from the ground up to use sequence only, and is therefore better suited for this use case.)

 ### Inverse folding with ESM